elastos/Elastos.Developer.Website/content/elastos_core_services/reference/elastos_scheme.md

 Theoretically implemented by the wallet management app (SPV Wallet App).

-In Trinity, the whole voting process is managed by a separate DApp, not by the wallet.
+In elastOS, the whole voting process is managed by a separate DApp, not by the wallet.
 But the final transaction that contains votes has to be written on the mainchain, using user’s ELA keys, so this has to be handled by the wallet application.

 ## Request parameters